SecureStackCo/actions-exposure/README.md

           flags: '--dom -r'
 ```

+NOTE - to understand possible values for the action input `flags`, run the SecureStack cli locally:

+`$ bloodhound-cli recon --help`

 ## Getting your SecureStack API Key

 1. Log in to [SecureStack](https://app.securestack.com) and go to the Profile -> GENERATE KEY screen.